Azure-Samples/azure-service-operator-samples/README.md

 ## Contributing

-The [contribution guide][contribution-guide] covers everything you need to know about how you can contribute to Azure Service Operators.
-The [developer guide][developer-guide] will help you onboard as a developer.
+The [contribution guide][contribution-guide] covers everything you need to know about how you can contribute to Azure Service Operator Samples.

 ## Support